 Your AA can ask the police to stop the interview if:

 Your AA can ask the police to stop the interview if they feel that the police are not carrying out the interview properly.
 You and your AA can ask to speak to a solicitor at any time.

 What happens at the end of the interview?

-At the end of the interview your AA should say anything that they would like to add.
-For example your AA may make a comment about the way the police interviewed you if they don't think that the police followed procedure.
+At the end of the interview your appropriate adult (AA) should say anything that they would like to add.
+For example, your AA may make a comment about the way the police interviewed you if they don’t think that the police followed procedure.

-The custody sergeant will talk to the officer involved in your case before deciding to:
+The custody sergeant will talk to the officer involved in your case before deciding whether to charge you.

 Your AA should be there when the police read the charge to you.
 And when they tell you what is going to happen to you.